-For instance, let us consider a universal experimenter and recall that it is able to produce any valid incremental contribution from the domain of science.
+Consider a universal experimenter and recall that it is able to produce any valid incremental contribution from the domain of science.
 To allow investigation of whole of domain, the model of investigation of said experimenter must of course be Turing-complete, otherwise there will be gaps in knowledge that cannot be investigated by it.
 Now, let us consider the collection of all possible experimental contributions.
-Let us further consider that this collection forms a "space" which we call the "investigable space".
-It follows that, whatever the experimenter does or doesn't do, it will be confined to remain in this space because producing experimental contributions is definitionally all the experimenter can do.
-This "confinement" bounds and delimits said investigative model; and whatever rules may be required to enforce or support the confinement would then automatically be perceived as inviolable laws by the experimenter.
+Let us further consider that this collection forms an investigable space.
+It follows that, whatever the experimenter does or doesn't do, it will be confined to produce elements of this space because producing experimental contributions is definitionally all the experimenter can do.